jnaiman/IS-452AO-Fall2019/syllabus.md

 * Regular class times:
   * Attendance is a requirement for all enrolled students.
 Sessions will be recorded and available across all sections.
   * Online sections often have an optional lab hour.
 This hour will be used for traditional office hours and optional lab time.
 All students are welcome to remain or join us in the online class room and stay there while they work on the homework, and ask questions or have discussions with the other students and the instructor in the room.
 I will sometimes depart early if everyone leaves and I have transit issues, so if you plan to arrive after 8pm please email me so I know to stay.
-* The last lab hour for on campus sections is required (this is built into the 3 hour class time window) so the meeting session will match the banner meeting times.
 * Make an appointment to meet with me:
   * Appointment booking information is in the class moodle.

 ## Required textbooks

 The quick: you will need to purchase access to the Zelle third edition.
 Only the third edition will work for our class.
-I will have an office copy in case of emergency, but that copy cannot be your primary copy.

 1. Zelle, John.
 Python Programming: an introduction to computer science.
 (THIRD edition).
 Franklin, Beedle & Associates Inc.
 2. Python for Everyone (http://pythonlearn.com/book.php and https://books.trinket.io/pfe/index.html) This a free book available online or for purchase if you want a physical copy.
 These chapters are optional and meant to provide additional information and context if desired.
 There are a few weeks where I strongly suggest that you read this book first, and will note it in moodle.